JohnWSweeney/echoTool/README.md

 The app accepts three case-sensitive commands: start, stop, and exit.

 Enter *echo start port number* to start the echo server on the desired port.
-For example:
+For example,
 > echo start 123

+echos packets on local port 123.

 Enter *echo stop* to stop the echo server.